 What to Do After a Dooring Accident

-• Write down the vehicle plate number.
+- Write down the vehicle’s license plate number.

-• If there are any witnesses, get their contact information and, if possible, take a short statement of what they saw.
+- If there are any witnesses, get their contact information and, if possible, take a short statement of what they saw.

 It will be more difficult to get this information after you’ve left the scene.